How to Create a Winning AI Business Strategy for Your Business

 What is the biggest difference between AI adoption and an AI business strategy?

 AI adoption focuses on deploying tools or features, often in isolation.
 An AI business strategy defines where and how intelligence should influence decisions, workflows, and outcomes across the organization.
-It connects AI capabilities to business priorities, data ownership, governance, and execution models, ensuring AI delivers consistent and scalable value rather than isolated wins.
+McKinsey’s 2025 data shows 88% of organizations have adopted AI, but only 6% qualify as high performers with measurable EBIT impact.
+The difference is strategic intent, workflow redesign, and governance discipline, not technology access.

 Why do many AI initiatives fail to scale beyond pilots?